clinical-data-mining/organ-site-mapping/README.md

 However, the naming conventions used for this organs can slightly vary, or may be specified with more granularity than commonly appropriate.
 This is evident in free text entries, where the variability is large.

-This repository contains functions that, for a given input file containing a list of organ sites, will annotate the table with a standardized organ site map.
+This repository contains functions that will annotate the MSK-IMPACT cohort summary table with a standardized organ site map between primary and metastatic organ sites.
-The annotator will leverage various organ site names to a standard ontology.
+The annotator will either leverage various organ site names OR secondard malignant neoplasm ICD billing codes to a standard organ site ontology.

 ## Standard Ontologies